Brainvibe/1UpLoot/README.md

   * Fixed by adding Metadata
 * ```Links do not have a discernible name```
   * Footer links didn't have a proper name, added ```aria-label``` to all links changed and fixed.
-* It's now scored 100.

 ### Best Practices

 * ```Includes front-end JavaScript libraries with known security vulnerabilities 3 vulnerabilities detected```
   * This was due to be using a vulnerable and outdated version of jQuery 3.2.1, updated and changed to the latest version 3.5.1
-* It's now scored 100.

 ### Performance

-* Performance locally is at 93, but due to heroku deployment, the performance took a big hit going to 74.
+* Performance locally is at 94, but due to heroku deployment, the performance took a big hit going to 74.
 This is all due to the third-party requests.

 ## Non-automated testing